 Stauffer Lab Equity, Inclusion, and Diversity Statement: The Stauffer Lab seeks to create space and opportunities for all who have an interest in the sciences.
 As a feminist lab, we strive to ensure that scientists from all gender identities and sexualities are welcome and feel supported.
 As an anti-racist lab, we work to continually educate ourselves in the ways in which the history of science, and its present, are based in systemic racism and colonialism.
 We actively work to deconstruct such systems in our department, discipline, and university.
 We strive to have an inclusive lab set here in south Louisiana.
 We foster a spirit of collaboration and cooperation amongst lab members and with partners beyond our research group.
 We value all people who come from diverse socioeconomic backgrounds, bring with them different abilities, and who can and should be equal contributors to the broader scientific endeavor.

-Dr. Beth Stauffer is an Associate Professor in the Department of Biology at UL Lafayette.
-Dr. Stauffer's research has generated over $16 million in extramural funding and she has been recognized with awards at UL Lafayette for her research productivity and mentoring of graduate students.
-Beth is currently the SLEMCO/LEQSF Regents Endowed Professor in Science II.
+Dr. Beth Stauffer is an Associate Professor in the Department of Biology, the SLEMCO/BORSF Endowed Professor in General Studies, and a Distinguished Professor at UL Lafayette.
+Dr. Stauffer's research has generated over $27 million in extramural funding and she has been recognized with awards at UL Lafayette for her research productivity and mentoring of graduate students.
 She was previously an Early Career Research Fellow with the National Academies of Sciences, Engineering, and Medicine Gulf Research Program and Member-at-Large on the Association for the Sciences of Limnology & Oceanography (ASLO) Board.
 Dr. Stauffer is committed to removing barriers to equity in her lab, institution, and community.
-She worked with LUMCON leadership to strengthen their sexual harassment policy, serves on the Aspire IChange Team to help “advance the diversity and inclusion of STEM faculty” at UL Lafayette, and is on the Department of Biology Inclusion and Diversity Committee, among many other activities.
+She worked with LUMCON leadership to strengthen their sexual harassment policy, hosted a Minorities in Aquaculture intern, served on the Aspire IChange Team to help “advance the diversity and inclusion of STEM faculty” at UL Lafayette, and was on the Department of Biology Inclusion and Diversity Committee, among many other activities.

 For more information, please see Dr. Stauffer's CV or Google Scholar profile.